esphome/esphome-docs/components/cover/current_based.rst

     :align: center
     :width: 75.0%

-This type of cover also provides current-based obstacle detection with automatic configurable rollback.
+This type of cover also provides safety features like current-based obstacle detection with automatic configurable rollback as well as relay malfunction detection: operation cancels if there's a current flowing in the opposite operation circuit (typically caused by welded relays).

 .. warning::

     Depending on the cover and motor type, obstacles can physically damage the cover before being detectable.
-    Verify your setup to ensure the current consumption will increase enough to be detectable before cause any physical damage.
+    Verify your setup to ensure the current consumption will increase enough to be detectable before causing any physical damage.
 Use it at your own risk.

 .. code-block:: yaml